What is plagiarism?

 Sooner or later it will happen, for whatever reason.
 The best thing to do first is to see it as a compliment, apparently, your art is worth it to be stolen.
 The next step is to contact the person who actually stole it.

 Approaching the person in a kind way may work to your advantage.
 Some people simply have no idea what the rules are.
-Others got your image from a website that claims its rights free.
-Educating those people will not only increase your chance of them taking the image down or refer to you properly, but you may also be able to find out where they got the image from.
+Others got your image from a website that claims its rights-free.
+Educating those people will not only increase your chance of them taking the image down or referring to you properly, but you may also be able to find out where they got the image from.

 This is a nasty one.
 Imagine, you made this amazing artwork, a true masterpiece, one of your best works ever.
 Instead of hiring you, someone simply steals it and slaps it on every advertisement for their new game.
 What do you do?

 Art may be protected by default, but when it comes to things like this, you are largely on your own, especially when the company stealing your art, isn’t in your demographic area.
 If it’s a local company you may stand stronger, but you will need to check that out yourself as the law dictates what steps to take.
 If it’s a company abroad, this is one of the ways you may be able to retrieve what’s yours.